 My boat, filled with Indian tourists, chugged upriver to some 40 yards from one of the outdoor crematoria.
 Then the barefoot boy steering it turned off its engine.
 On shore, I could see a shape atop a platform engulfed in flames five feet high.
 The talking stopped.
 A few took photos or videos.

 It seemed invasive to me, but death is not a subject kept from public view here.
 It’s out in the open, a daily reminder of where things are ultimately headed—and we don’t know when.
-This can be instructive to all of us, a motivation to seize the time we do have to live life to the fullest and have better work-life balance, something we can let all manner of things get in the way of.
+This can be instructive to all of us, a motivation to seize the time we do have to live to the fullest and have better work-life balance, something we can let all manner of things get in the way of.

 Noting the elephant in the mortal room is helpful on another very important front too.
 A big part of the fear of death is the fear of never having lived.
 Another reason to leave no life experiencing on the table.